andyprasetya/system/coding_rules.md

 Files should be maximal 1000 lines long, optimal below 500 lines.<br>
 Reduce communication with expensive things (like databases) to minimum.<br>
 Make code readable, it should read like an english book.<br>
-Comment are forbidden, use logging instead.
+Comment are forbidden, use logging instead.<br>
 Always use main.go as a starting point for every software.
-Use default go coding conventions.
+Use default go coding conventions.<br>
 Handle errors first.
-Use switch instead of multiples if-else.
+Use switch instead of multiples if-else.<br>
 Every procedure, method or functions starts with logging message and ends with logging messages with result and elapsed time information.